Guide to vendor reconciliation process in accounts payable

 Or even if it’s spotted, you can always find the source.
 That’s how smart businesses keep their accountants engaged in important tasks where human supervision is mandatory.

-2. Easily track invoices
+Easily track and manage invoices

 Automated accounting systems collect and enter invoice details as soon as they arrive.
 You will have ways to convert your paper invoices into electronic ones.